IluyDulyuk/React_project-1/README.md

 # React_project-1
-Use Game of Thrones from the project on React.js
+Use Game of Thrones API from the project on React.js